ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-7-tunnel-pursuit.md

 - Rescued Augustus from water vat after creature impact
 - Cut off flickerfly head as proof, treated Aster's wounds
 - About to attempt theft when marketplace mirage suddenly ended
+- Recognized temporal phenomena as similar to vision quests from personal experience - find yourself or die, though notes this seems externally imposed rather than personal spiritual journey

 ### Vaerenth (Andi)
 - Survived 21 damage hit at 1 HP, continued fighting with arrow strike